 Britain has become an "obese society (PDF, 10Mb)" where being overweight is "normal".
 It is a trend three decades in the making which, according to experts, will take several more to reverse.

 A person is considered overweight if they have a body mass index (BMI) between 25 and 29, and obese with a BMI of 30 and above.

 In England, 24.8% of adults are obese and 61.7% are either overweight or obese, according to the Health and Social Care Information Centre (PDF, 1.53Mb).

 Today's obesity levels are more than three times what they were in 1980, when only 6% of men and 8% of women were obese.

 Most people who become obese put on weight gradually between the ages of 20 and 40, but there is some suggestion that the path is set in early childhood.

 "Overweight children are more likely to become overweight adults," says Susan Jebb, professor of diet and population health at the University of Oxford.

 The risk of becoming obese is thought to start at an early age and obesity in a parent increases the risk of childhood obesity by 10%.
 In 2011, around three in 10 boys and girls (aged two to 15) were either overweight or obese and around 16% were obese.
-The number of children aged 13 to 19 having weight loss surgery has risen from one a year in 2000 to 31 in 2009.
+There were 62 people aged under 18 who had weight loss surgery between 2011-2013 compared with just one child in 2000.